wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 pyttsx
 ~~~~~~

-The second option is to use the pyttsx library.
-Unlike gtts, speech synthesis occurs on the fly in a loop, which is more convenient and faster when streaming text.
+The second option is to use the **pyttsx** library.
+Unlike **gtts**, speech synthesis occurs on the fly in a loop, which is more convenient and faster when streaming text.
+And, moreover, doesn't require Internet connection.

 .. code-block:: python